Lakeway Publishers: No plans to close papers in bankruptcy

 Fishman said newspapers have an obligation to keep readers informed about matters that affect their lives.
 And he said that even in this time of transition, the work of Lakeway journalists is read by more people than ever before.

-The company’s statement said community newspapers are of critical importance because of the “unique role the play in their communities.”
+The company’s statement said community newspapers are of critical importance because of the “unique role they play in their communities.”